Psychedelic/dank/tests/smoke/README.md

 ### Whales

-To determine the largest holders of XDR
+To determine the largest holders of SDR

 To run: